 When you discuss art therapy with someone who’s never done it, s/he’ll most likely envision a group of people drawing self-portraits.
 In fact, there are a number of art therapy options that can help you express yourself when words fail.
 Some might even include the self-portrait.

 - Doll making.
 One of the most popular projects involves the creation of a doll.
 Some therapists ask those in rehab to refurbish a broken doll.
 Others provide a complete set of doll-making materials for the participant to create a new product from scratch.
-Therapists report that thought processes of recovery clients change in each session, and the projected look of the product shifts accordingly.
+Therapists report that the thought processes of recovery clients change in each session, and the projected look of the product shifts accordingly.

 - Third-hand drawing.
 When a therapist actively participates in creating the framework for the art project, experts refer to it as a third-hand approach.
 This practice offers the advantage of presenting a standardized set of instructions, which you then follow.
 The way that you put the suggestions to paper reveals your frame of reference.
 To gauge the effectiveness of this method, look at the completed projects of a group at the end of a session.